13 February, 2020 | Written by: Joseph Kearins and Mary Wallace

 Environmentally friendly fashion

-While creativity and originality are highly prized in fashion, it’s often fair to say that most of the designs we see on catwalks and shop shelves today are riffs on old ideas, reimagined for a new generation.
+AI also has the potential to steer brands away from the reputation damaging faux pas that have been making the news lately.
+While creativity and originality are highly prized in fashion, it’s important to remember that nothing is truly new.
+For the most part, it’s fair to say that most of the designs we see on catwalks and shop shelves today are riffs on old ideas, reimagined for a new generation.

 This presents several ethical considerations for brands.
-Where does homage end and plagiarism begin?
-How does a brand avoid being the next label accused of cultural appropriation and insensitivity?
+Where does homage stop and plagiarism begin?
+Likewise, how do they avoid being the next label accused of cultural appropriation and insensitivity?
 Used in tandem with computer vision tools, AI can review work alongside huge archives of imagery, flagging similarities with other designs.
 If required, designers then have advance opportunity to make revisions to avoid inadvertent plagiarism or insensitivity.

 In the course of helping fashion brands to address major industry challenges, AI will reshape the sector and the business models it employs.
 While there is lots of noise about AI replacing jobs, the reality is it will create and augment more roles than it eliminates.
 Today, the industry has quite static, segmented roles – AI will change this.
 Where we have individual buyers and merchandisers, for instance, in future these roles will become much more fluid.
 The one key thing they will require is the ability to understand and apply data insights.
 We’ve already seen this at some of the more progressive fashion houses and even on the high street, with Marks & Spencer’s initiative to turn staff into data scientists.